-Royal Commission kicks off hearing into response of State to Child Sexual Abuse
+Royal Commission opens State response to Child Abuse hearing

 Today saw day one of the 30th case study of the Royal Commission into Institutional Responses to Child Sexual Abuse.
 The case study or public hearing will inquire into three State-run youth training and reception centres.
 The case study is expected to run for two weeks and the Commission expects to hear from 23 witnesses, including 10 survivors of abuse.